-Eva Vivalt is a Wealth and Wellbeing Research Fellow / Lecturer (Australian for Assistant Professor) at the Research School of Economics at the Australian National University and the founder of AidGrade, a research institute that generates and synthesizes evidence in international development.
+Eva Vivalt is a Wealth and Wellbeing Research Fellow and Lecturer (Australian for Assistant Professor) at the Research School of Economics at the Australian National University and the founder of AidGrade, a research institute that generates and synthesizes evidence in international development.
 Dr. Vivalt holds a Ph.D. in Economics and an M.A. in Mathematics from the University of California, Berkeley and previously worked with the Development Economics Research Group at the World Bank and as a Visiting Assistant Professor at Stanford.
 Dr. Vivalt completed an M.Phil. in Development Studies at Oxford University on a Commonwealth Scholarship.

 Dr. Vivalt’s main research interests are in investigating stumbling blocks to generating evidence-based policy decisions, including both methodological issues as well as how evidence is interpreted and used.
 Dr. Vivalt is also a PI on Y Combinator Research’s basic income study and has other interests in development, behavioral economics, and effective altruism.